 Variance in Weights: We varied the weight of the first measure from 0.5 to 4 to identify the impact on the accuracy of the produced result.
-Figure 5 presents the results.
-GreedyL2 exhibits errors that are consistently about two thirds of the closest competitor's errors (97.36 vs 147.15 for weight = 3.5, a factor of 66.2%).
+Figures 6 and 7 present the results.
+GreedyL2 exhibits errors that are consistently about two thirds of the closest competitor's errors (97.36 vs 147.15 absolute errors for weight = 3.5, a factor of 66.2%).
+The improvements are even larger for the case of sum squared error.
 It is interesting to note that the GreedyL2 and the IndSorted methods exhibit the greatest improvement in accuracy when the weights are varied significantly, both reducing their errors by about 19%.
 In this experiment Random Sampling produced errors that were from 6 to 10 times larger than the ones of GreedyL2.
 It is interesting to see for this experiment how well each measure is approximated by the different algorithms.
-Figure 6 presents the average error for each measure, for the case when the first measure is assigned a weight value of 4.
+Figure 8 presents the average error for each measure, for the case when the first measure is assigned a weight value of 4.
 To calculate the average weighted error for all measures, the error of Measure 1 (M1) needs to be multiplied by a factor of 4, and the resulting quantity to be divided by the value 9, which is the sum of the measures' weights.
-As Figure 6 shows, the Ind algorithm exhibits the smallest error for the measure with the largest weight, about half of the error that GreedyL2 achieves, while the Combined algorithm performs the worst for this measure.
+As Figure 8 shows, the Ind algorithm exhibits the smallest error for the measure with the largest weight, about half of the error that GreedyL2 achieves, while the Combined algorithm performs the worst for this measure.
 However, GreedyL2 achieves the lowest errors for the remaining five measures thus displaying that even though it can adjust its choices in cases of measures with large weights, it does so without without severely impacting the accuracy of the remaining measures.
 Another interesting observation is that the second measure, which follows a distribution similar to the heavily weighted Measure 1, benefited significantly in the GreedyL2 algorithm, a behavior that was not observed in the other algorithms.

-Number of Measures: In Figure 7 we present the average weighted absolute error as the number of measures is varied from 2 to 6.
+Number of Measures: In Figures 9, 10 we present the average weighted sum squared and absolute errors as the number of measures is varied from 2 to 6.
 The initial two measures are the ones with distributions Center and Middle, and the measures that are later added are: Reverse, Altered-Center, Altered-Reverse, Altered-Middle.
 As the number of measures increases, the improvement on accuracy of GreedyL2 over the competitive methods increases.
 Random Sampling produced errors that were from 6 to 13 times larger than the ones of GreedyL2.